What Actually Changes When You Turn a Dissertation Into a Book (And Why It’s Not Just a Revision)

 Determining your intended audience is one of the first changes that turning your dissertation into a book requires.

-If you’re clarifying your audience and the bigger story of your scholarship, you may also find my guide on developing a strong research identity helpful.
+If you’re clarifying your audience and the bigger story of your scholarship, you may also find our guide on developing a strong research identity helpful.

 Argument and Structure